Be a good Leader not a Boss

 Learn from others and analyze everything

 Firstly, I asked her if she has already met someone who was a great leader.
-Then we have done a short exercise – we took a piece of paper and draw two columns for pros and cons.
+Then we have done a short exercise – we took a piece of paper and drew two columns for pros and cons.

-Next, we put everything characterizing the chosen good leader in pros column (what he usually told to his team-members, how he behaved in some particular situations or how he would behave in a current situation of my Client’s team).
+Next, we put everything characterizing the chosen good leader in pros column (what he usually told to his team-members, how he behaved in some particular situations or how he would behave in the current situation of my Client’s team).

-Importance of this particular exercise was to recollect in my Client’s mind the picture of a real person and real situations that she has been into.
+The importance of this particular exercise was to recollect in my Client’s mind the picture of a real person and real situations that she has been into.
 Discussing some abstract leadership features wouldn’t work so well in the practical appliance.

 The good leader is…

 Based on our exercise, there are few commandments distinctive a great leader out of masses:

 - leader is a good listener

 - leader is constantly learning from others (including his employees)

 - leader is a team player not a “king of the hill”